When Does Sparsity Mitigate the Curse of Depth in LLMs

 \subsection{Sparsity in Neural Networks}

 Sparsity has been central to neural network research for both biological inspiration~\citep{lecun1989optimal} and computational efficiency~\citep{han2015learning}.
 We categorize sparsity into two paradigms. \textbf{Implicit sparsity} emerges naturally from training dynamics and architectural choices: ReLU activations zero negative values~\citep{glorot2011deep,hayou2019impact}, attention mechanisms concentrate on token subsets~\citep{su2024roformer,xiao2023efficient,zhang2023h2o,yuan2025native}, and weight decay drives small parameters toward zero~\citep{krogh1991simple,loshchilov2019decoupledweightdecayregularization,frankle2018lottery}. \textbf{Explicit sparsity} is architecturally enforced to decouple capacity from computation: Mixture-of-Experts (MoE) activates only $k$ of $E$ experts per token~\citep{fedus2022switchtransformersscalingtrillion,dai2024deepseekmoe,liu2025deepseek}, while Grouped Query Attention (GQA) shares key-value projections across query heads~\citep{ainslie2023gqa,shazeer2019fasttransformerdecodingwritehead,dubey2024llama,yang2025qwen3}.
 While sparsity's efficiency benefits are well-established, its impact on variance propagation remains unexplored.
-We systematically demonstrate that both sparsity paradigms constrain variance propagation and mitigate CoD in LLMs.
+We systematically provide evidence that these mechanisms are associated with reduced variance propagation and improved layer utilization in our LLM training settings.